-This is a heavenly, memorable bread when made with sweet Maui or Vidalia onions.
+This is a heavenly, memorable bread when made with sweet Maui or Perfect Sweet Onions.
 A hunk of sharp orange cheddar or slightly melted Asiago on the side would make this a meal.

 Grease two 9x5 inch loaf pans with non-stick cooking spray.
 Place on parchment lined baking sheets.

 Place ingredients for dough in bread machine and process in dough mode.
 If using a mixer, add water and yeast to work bowl and whisk by hand a few seconds.
 Let stand to allow yeast to dissolve.

 Then add eggs, sugar, salt, oil and most of the bread flour to make a sticky mass.

 Attach the dough hook and knead on the mixer's lowest speed, adding more flour as required to make a soft, bouncy dough.
 Knead 8-10 minutes.
 Once dough is kneaded, remove from the mixing bowl.

 Shape into a ball and place back in mixing bowl (no need to wash but take out dough hook) and cover the entire bowl with a large sheet of plastic wrap or place inside a large plastic bag.

 Let rise until almost doubled, 30-60 minutes.
 For bread rising in a bread machine, allow rising until machine signals you it is ready.

 Meanwhile, prepare onions.
 In a large non-stick skillet, sauté the onions in the oil over lowest heat, just to soften, 5-8 minutes.